kill9zombie/elixir_dojo/DOJO.md

     .. becomes
     {"room description", [{:apple, 5}, {:gold, 1}]}

 The first thing to do is to format a message for the user if we come across a room with items in.
 Then you could just automatically pick up the items or maybe ask the player first?
 If a player picks up a duplicate item, you should update the count of the item in the players bag.
-From here, it's up to you what you do with all this stuff.
-Could you trade it with other players or use it for a portal to another room or some other special power.

 Chat
 ----